About the education resource collections

 Lesson and activity plans which outline how to teach concepts related to the Collection topic.
 May also include specific online, classroom, or field activities that support experiential learning of concepts.Multimedia

-Videos, images, interactive media, and graphics which assist in the understanding of the Collection topic.Real world data
+Videos, images, interactive media, and graphics which assist in the understanding of the Collection topic.Data resources

 Data from NOAA's Earth monitoring, modeling, and measurement systems which fit the context of the Collection topic.
 Some resources are designed specifically for education while others are more technical.Background